lammps/learning/src/Learning_MD.rst

 These tutorials assume you are familiar with text file manipulation, basic command-line use and your computer environment.
-They also assume you already have LAMMPS executable installed.
-If not, contact your IT departement or follow the `installation guide <https://docs.lammps.org/Install.html>`_ from the manual.
-If necessary, also see `how to run LAMMPS executable dedicated section. <https://docs.lammps.org/Run_head.html>`_ LAMMPS usage is generally easier on UNIX like systems (Linux distributions, macOS) so most examples will assume this type of environment.
+They also assume you already have the last version of LAMMPS executable installed.
+If not, contact your IT departement or follow the `installation guide
+<https://docs.lammps.org/Install.html>`_ from the manual.
+If necessary, also
+see `how to run LAMMPS executable dedicated section.
+<https://docs.lammps.org/Run_head.html>`_ LAMMPS usage is generally easier on
+UNIX like systems (Linux distributions, macOS) so most examples will assume this type of environment.
 On Windows systems, you can set-up WSL to be in an equivalent environment.

 As for now the tutorial is organised in three main sections, mainly: